MineStorm999/Behringer-Wing-Rack-Ersatz-Tool/README.md

 - In MacOS the used tkinter UI doesn't work properly:
     - Design insn't used at all
     - You cant see Lables and Text inputs(but you can use them)

+## Usage Terms
+Consider sending me an email or just Star the Repo, if you are actually using it.
+Otherwise it's MIT License so do what you want with it.
+Also I do not take any responsibility